MicrosoftDocs/Dynamics-365-Operations.de-de/articles/fin-ops-core/dev-itpro/analytics/electronic-reporting-destinations.md

 ## <a name="output-conversion-to-pdf"></a><a name="OutputConversionToPDF"></a>Ausgabeumwandlung in PDF

-Sie können die PDF-Konvertierungsoption verwenden, um die Ausgabe in Microsoft Office Format (Excel/Word) in PDF-Format zu konvertieren.
+Sie können die PDF-Konvertierungsoption verwenden, um die Ausgabe im Microsoft Office-Format (Excel oder Word) in das PDF-Format zu konvertieren.

 ### <a name="make-pdf-conversion-available"></a>PDF-Konvertierung verfügbar machen